 We show that this forecast-based drainage creates enough buffer capacity to capture 70-97% of extreme rainfall (>20mm/h).
 Moreover, evaporation rates relative to potential evaporation on hot summer days is high (around 70%) , and much higher than from traditional green roofs (around 30%).
 This serves to underscore the higher capacity of blue-green roofs to reduce heat stress.

 These results show that blue-green roofs are much more effective in reducing pluvial flood risk and heat stress than conventional green roofs, and that relatively low-resolution ECWMF forecasts can further increase their effectiveness.
-Initial results of a suitability analysis to upscale this solution in Amsterdam show that approximately 14kmof roof surface is potentially suitable for blue-green roof application, which is on average 10% of the area of urban catchments.
+Initial results of a suitability analysis to upscale this solution in Amsterdam show that approximately 14km2 of roof surface is potentially suitable for blue-green roof application, which is on average 10% of the area of urban catchments.
 This underscores the contribution that blue-green roofs could make to help cities adapt to the weather extremes of the future.

 In-person Conference